 There are all kinds of writing journals out there, ranging from your ordinary, everyday, unexciting book of blank or ruled pages to those featuring writing prompts and other exercises that (supposedly) get the muse’s blood pumping when it’s acting like a whiny little shit.
 Then there are the ones aimed at kids, from your basic diary (complete with lock!) to stuff like Wreck This Journal, which I have to confess is a damned brilliant idea.
 My kids love those.
 I mean, where was this kind of thing when *I* was a kid?

 Thinking on it, my flirtation with “writing journals” of one sort of another likely goes back to my military days, where we used these green “log books” to write down just about anything and everything.
-In the days before “day planners” and fancy calendars from places like Franklin Covey (which are so ridiculous that my company literally sent us to an actual class on how to “properly” use one.
+In the days before “day planners” and fancy calendars from places like Franklin Covey (which are so ridiculous and over-complicated my company literally sent us to an actual class on how to “properly” use one.
 Not even kidding.), there was the log book.

 These green weenies were the lifeblood of a young Marine of your acquaintance.
 My whole life was in an ever-growing collection of these little bastards.
 Everything from phone numbers to notes from meetings and orders from officers to software installation and hardware configuration procedures to hand-drawn diagrams for making our own printer cables and whatnot.
 Hey, this was before the internet, where we had to figure out all of that crazy shit for ourselves.

-Anyway, it was inevitable that I’d start using the things to jot down stories and whatever.
+Anyway, it was inevitable I’d start using the things to jot down stories and whatever.
 Even way back then, I was a budding writer wannabe.
 I still have a couple of the log books containing those oh-so very awful stories and whatever.
 A recent stint working on a government contract brought me back into the world of these things, which are still around and still kicking ass and taking names.

 Now, as a writer and despite living in the Electronic Age, I still do a lot of scribbling, idea-spinning, and general dabbling via pen and paper.
 However, I’ve never really been one for needing to be seen with a fancy writing journal.
 Instead, I’m happy with such stalwart helpers as your general purpose legal pad, spiral notebook, or the champion of low-cost journaling: the Composition book.